-Where the landlord is served a Rent Penalty Notice (RPN) by the local authority for failing to register, the claimant no longer has any liability to pay rent for the period of the notice so has no entitlement to the Housing Costs element.
-A copy of the Rent Penalty Notice is also sent to the tenant.
+If the landlord is served a Rent Penalty Notice (RPN) by the local authority for failing to register, the claimant no longer has any liability to pay rent for the period of the notice so is not entitlement to the additional amount for housing.
+A copy of the RPN is also sent to the tenant.

-It is a requirement that the claimant reports a change to their housing costs when Rent Penalty Notice is served.
-Where a Managed Payment to Landlord is in place, the landlord also has a duty to report the change in circumstances.
+It is a requirement that the claimant reports a change to their housing costs when a RPN is served.
+If a Managed Payment to a Landlord is in place, the landlord also has a duty to report the change in circumstances.

-A claimant is entitled to a month's housing support provided they have rental liability at the end of the assessment period.
+The claimant is entitled to 1 month's housing support provided that they have rental liability at the end of the assessment period.
 If a Rent Penalty Notice is introduced which covers the last day of the assessment period, the claimant will lose housing costs for that whole assessment period.
 This is regardless of how many days of the assessment period the RPN covers.

-The claimant will need to report a change of circumstances and re-declare housing costs when the Rent Penalty Notice is lifted.
-Any Managed Payment to Landlord which previously existed will need to be reinstated.
+The claimant must report a change of circumstances and re-declare housing costs when the RPN is lifted.
+Any Managed Payment to a Landlord which previously existed will need to be reinstated.

-If the Rent Penalty Notice commences and ceases within an Assessment Period so there is rental liability on the last day of the assessment period, the housing costs will still be paid for the whole of the month.
+If the RPN commences and ceases within an assessment period so that there is rental liability on the last day of that assessment period, the housing costs will still be paid for the whole of that month.

-Failure to report the Rent Penalty Notice may result in an overpayment.
+Failure to report the RPN may result in an overpayment.